 - 200 ml Double cream

-Sieve the self raising flour and cocoa powder then gently fold it in.
-Then fold in the melted butter
+- Sieve the self raising flour and cocoa powder into a separate bowl, then gently fold them into the whipped egg mixture

-Bake the sponge on 180C/350F/Gas Mark 4 for 12 minutes.
+- Bake the sponge for 12 minutes or until risen and it springs back when you gently press your finger into it.
 Turn it out onto a cooling rack to cool down completely

-Once fully cool, cut out discs using a 7cm diameter cutter.
-Brush the kirsch over the cakes
+- Once fully cool, cut out discs using a 7cm diameter cutter

-Whip up the double cream and pipe it onto the bottom half of the cakes
+- Whip up the double cream with the vanilla extract and pipe a ring of it onto the bottom half of 6 of the cakes rounds

-Put the other pieces of cake on top.
+- Put the undecorated rounds of cake on top of the cream and jam.
 Pipe on more cream, sprinkle over some grated dark chocolate and place a cherry in the middle